 The first step is to take advantage of our Free Initial Assessment service to find out how whether we can help you and the likely level of compensation you’ll receive if you decide to use us to bring your case.
 One of our personal injury lawyers will ask you about the injury you suffered, including treatment already received and that you may still need.
 They will also run through what happened to cause the injuries, in particular who was to blame (whether it was completely their fault or only partly) and how the incident could have been avoided.

-Then we will work with you to start to put together all the evidence we will need to prove your claim.
-There are three main areas of information gathering:
+If you decide to bring a case, we will work with you to gather all the evidence needed to prove your claim to help you gain full compensation.
+There are three main areas of information gathering outlined below.

 We will ask you about:

-- The impact of you being injured on your family and any extra support needed as a result.
+- The impact of your injury on your family, including any extra support needed as a result

 We will find out about all areas of loss and expense caused by your injury.
 Our aim is to recover compensation to put you back in the financial position you would have been in if the incident had not occurred.